Santa Monica, California: Economy

-Santa Monica is home to the headquarters of many notable businesses, such as Beachbody, Fatburger, Hulu, Illumination, Otter Media, Lionsgate, Macerich, Miramax, CBS Media Ventures, Skydance Media the RAND Corporation, Saban Capital Group, The Recording Academy (which presents the annual Grammy Awards), TOMS Shoes, and Universal Music Group.
+Santa Monica is home to the headquarters of many notable businesses, such as GoodRx, Hulu, Illumination, Starz Entertainment, Lionsgate Studios, Snap Inc., Macerich, CBS Media Ventures, the RAND Corporation, The Recording Academy (which presents the annual Grammy Awards), and Universal Music Group.
 Atlantic Aviation is at the Santa Monica Airport.
 The National Public Radio member station KCRW is on the Santa Monica College campus.
-VCA Animal Hospitals is just outside the eastern city limit.

 Several videogame development studios are based in Santa Monica, making it a major location for the industry.
 These include: